Quickstart

 Look for the centered username/password card with the GeoLens reticle logo at

 the top.
-After login, a fresh local install shows an empty catalog — that is
+After login, a fresh local install shows an empty catalog, which is

 expected.
 Use the seeder scripts in the next section to populate it.